goto-eof/europea-library-server/README.md

 ![db_schema](images/db_schema.png)

 ## Changes log
+- 2024-03-23 - filter by file extensions (new properties: `skip-file-extensions` and `allow-file-extensions`)
 - 2024-03-22 - Added categories table, which is filled up by google books response.
 Now epub metadata extractor fills up also the tags table.
 Fixed hibernate exception bug when trying to store parent with child.
 Filling up the file extension column.
 Added option to avoid the extraction of metadata from a specified file